pwrstudio/txtblock/whitepaper.md

 ethereum/blockchain

+For example:

+3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

+— censorship proof index

 — tamperproof
-Whereas a ISBN number has no
+Whereas a ISBN number has no connection to the actual information contained in the book.

 by using a SHA3 hashing function fingerprint that will change if a single letter is replaced.

 connecting the content to it\s reference.

 — timestamped

+Proving when something was published.
+Similar to for example Origincoin, that is built onto of the bitcoin blockchain.

 ### Decentralised storage